Goomento/PageBuilder/README.md

 Feel free to Open an Issue, Fork and Create Pull Request (PR) on GitHub

 For opening an issue, click [here](https://github.com/Goomento/PageBuilder/issues/new).

+Each issue needs more detail for easily to produce, then please provide

+- Goomento version, which is installed in your site.
+- Your Magento Version, can be revealed by running this command `bin/magento --version`.
+- Description of issue in detail.
+- Browser console log (if capable).

 ## 10. Screenshots